cvitter/mattermost-jenkins-slash/README.md

 ![Screenshot of an error](images/error.png)

-# Questions, Feedback, Pull Requests Etc.
+# Make this Project Better (Questions, Feedback, Pull Requests Etc.!)

+**Help!** If you like this project and want to make it even more awesome please contribute your ideas, code, etc.

 If you have any questions, feedback, suggestions, etc. please submit them via issues here: https://github.com/cvitter/mattermost-jenkins-slash/issues